bparanj/crystal/electronics/zettel/capacitor.md

 QUESTION
 how capacitance is calculated or used in circuits?

-The term "capacitor" comes from the Latin word *capacitas*, meaning "capacity" or "ability to hold."
-A capacitor is a device that has the ability to "hold" or store electric charge.
+The term capacitor comes from the Latin word *capacitas*, meaning capacity or ability to hold.
+A capacitor is a device that has the ability to store electric charge.

-The name reflects its primary function: storing electrical energy in the form of an electric field between two conductive plates separated by an insulating material (dielectric).
+The name reflects its primary function: storing electrical energy in the form of an electric field between two conductive plates separated by an insulating material.
 When connected to a power source, the capacitor accumulates and stores charge, which it can release when needed.

 PENDING